slatedocs/slate/source/includes/getting-started.md

 DeliveryStatus.FAILED should only be used when the driver intends to return the goods to the warehouse or if the driver needs help from the warehouse.
 If the delivery is to be attempted later in the day, a DeliveryStatus.VISIT_LATER needs to be used.
 </aside>

-In the circumstances when the waypoint has been designated as successful or failed and circumstances change, a fourth attempt can be used: `DeliveryStatus.AUTHORIZE_REATTEMPT`.
-The possible use-cases for utilization of this status is either a) the driver previously succeeded or failed an attempt permanently, but circumstances changed and he/she would like to make another visit to the waypoint, or b) the driver previously succeeded or failed an attempt permanently, but circumstances changed and their manager would like the driver to make another visit to the waypoint.
+If a waypoint has been designated as successful or failed and conditions change, a fourth delivery status can be used: `DeliveryStatus.AUTHORIZE_REATTEMPT`.
+The possible use-cases for utilization of this status are either

+1. the driver previously succeeded or failed an attempt permanently, but conditions changed and he/she would like to make another visit to the waypoint, or
+2. the driver previously succeeded or failed an attempt permanently, but conditions changed and their manager would like the driver to make another visit to the waypoint.

 In either of these cases, you should submit a `DeliveryStatus.AUTHORIZE_REATTEMPT`.
 Foxtrot will re-schedule waypoint to be visited later.

 <aside class="notice">
 In order to submit a DeliveryStatus.VISIT_LATER or DeliveryStatus.AUTHORIZE_REATTEMPT, a different api should be used, FoxtrotSDK.markDeliveryToVisitLater() and FoxtrotSDK.authorizeDeliveryReattempt(), respectively.